billhennessy/blog-chunky/content/post/2020/masks-are-mandatory-in-st-louis-think-about-it-like-this.md

 Next, let's calculate the effectiveness of a successful vaccine.
 According to the CDC, [a Coronavirus vaccine needs to be only 50 percent effective](https://arstechnica.com/science/2020/07/covid-19-vaccine-must-protect-50-of-people-for-approval-fda-says/).

 That level of effectiveness is the same as the effectiveness of the flu vaccine.
 About 50 percent.
-In other words, half the people get a Coronavirus vaccine (assuming there ever is one) will still catch Coronavirus.
+In other words, half the people who get a Coronavirus vaccine (assuming there ever is one) will still catch Coronavirus.
+And, as we shall see, the older you get, the less likely you are to build immunities from a vaccine.

 So, we now have two numbers: 30 percent and 50 percent.
 There is a 30 percent chance we will find a vaccine that inoculates 50 percent of the people who receive it.